Milton Keynes North

-Milton Keynes North is a constituency represented in the House of Commons of the UK Parliament since the 2019 United Kingdom general election by Ben Everitt, a Conservative.
+Milton Keynes North is a constituency represented in the House of Commons of the UK Parliament since the 2024 general election by Chris Curtis for the Labour Party.

+With effect from the 2024 general election, Milton Keynes has three constituencies: one of these is called Milton Keynes North but its boundaries were changed significantly since the 2019 election, in particularly losing Central Milton Keynes to a new constituency (Milton Keynes Central) and gaining Stony Stratford from the (abolished) Milton Keynes South).

 Constituency profile

-The seat covers Central Milton Keynes and areas to the north including Wolverton, Newport Pagnell and Olney.
+At the 2024 election, the seat covered northern and western areas of the City of Milton Keynes, including Stony Stratford, Wolverton, Newport Pagnell and Olney.
 Milton Keynes North has a higher average income, less social housing and less rented housing than the national average.

 History

-This constituency (and its counterpart, Milton Keynes South), came into being when the two Milton Keynes constituencies (Milton Keynes North East and Milton Keynes South West) were reconfigured following the Boundary Commission's Fifth Periodic Review of Westminster constituencies with the aim of equalising the electorate as between the constituencies in the light of population growth that had occurred mainly in the Milton Keynes Urban Area.
+This constituency (and its counterpart, Milton Keynes South), came into being when the two parliamentary constituencies covering the City of Milton Keynes unitary authority area (Milton Keynes North East and Milton Keynes South West) were reconfigured following the Boundary Commission's Fifth Periodic Review of Westminster constituencies with the aim of equalising the electorate as between the constituencies in the light of population growth that had occurred mainly in the Milton Keynes Urban Area.
 This constituency is the more rural of the two.

-Mark Lancaster, who had been the incumbent for Milton Keynes North East, won the new constituency for the Conservatives in the 2010 general election and retained it in the 2015 general election.
-He stood down before the 2019 general election after abuse and two threats to his life.
-His successor to the Conservative candidacy was Ben Everitt.
+Mark Lancaster, who had been the incumbent for Milton Keynes North East, won the new constituency for the Conservatives in the 2010 general election and retained it at the 2015 and 2017 general elections.
+He stood down before the 2019 general election, citing abuse and two threats to his life.
+His successor to the Conservative candidacy was Ben Everitt, who won the seat with an increased majority.
+Everitt was defeated at the 2024 general election by Labour's Chris Curtis on a swing of 12.5%.

 Boundaries

+2010–2024

-The constituency takes up the majority of the area of the City of Milton Keynes and is one of the borough's two constituencies.
-Milton Keynes North has a larger rural area; the other, Milton Keynes South, covers a smaller area and is more urban.
+The constituency took up the majority of the City of Milton Keynes unitary authority area and was one of the borough's two constituencies.
+Milton Keynes North has a larger rural area; the other, Milton Keynes South, covered a smaller, more urban area.

 At its creation the constituency comprised the electoral wards of Bradwell, Campbell Park, Hanslope Park, Linford North, Linford South, Middleton, Newport Pagnell North, Newport Pagnell South, Olney, Sherington, Stantonbury, and Wolverton.

-Following a revision to the ward boundaries in 2013, the seat comprises part or all of the following Council electoral wards:
+Following a revision to the ward boundaries in 2013, the seat comprised part or all of the following Council electoral wards: